 Reporting of Internal Auditor

-he Internal Auditor presents the Internal Audit and Remediation Status report on a quarterly basis to the udit Committee and satisfactorily addresses the queries/ larifications sought by the Committee.
+The Internal Auditor presents the Internal Audit and Remediation Status report on a quarterly basis to the Audit Committee and satisfactorily addresses the queries/ clarifications sought by the Committee.

 For and on behalf of the Board of Directors.